Nice to meet you.

 From here, you’ll want to determine ownership.
 Do this by defining who monitors and who replies to reviews.

-In terms of monitoring and routing new reviews on G2, let’s consider three specific methods.
+In terms of monitoring and routing new reviews on G2, let’s explore three specific methods.
 It’s essential to keep in mind that it’s best practice to respond to reviews within seven days, so time is of the essence.

 The G2 + Slack integration